-Our annual goodwill impairment assessment has historically been completed as of the beginning of the fourth quarter.
-Based on our assessment (step one) for 2009, the fair value of our business units exceeded their carrying value therefore our goodwill was not impaired.
+Goodwill and other indefinite-lived assets will not be amortized, but will be reviewed for impairment at least annually.
 The results of this year's impairment test are as of a point in time.
 If the future growth and operating results of our business are not as strong as anticipated and/or our market capitalization declines, this could impact the assumptions used in calculating the fair value in subsequent years.
 To the extent goodwill is impaired, its carrying value will be written down to its implied fair value and a charge will be made to our earnings.
 Such an impairment charge could materially and adversely affect our operating results and financial condition.
-As of December 26, 2009, we had recorded goodwill and other intangibles of \$668.5 million in the consolidated balance sheet.
+As of December 25, 2010, we had recorded goodwill and other intangibles of \$319.7 million in the consolidated balance sheet.